Pioreactor/docs.pioreactor/experiments/02-Secondary level education/salt-stress-on-yeast.md

 \text{mass} = 0.45 \text{ g}
 $$
 Therefore, **0.45 grams** of table salt is needed for 3% w/v of salt.
-To each vial, 0g, 0.225g, 0.45g, 0.675g and 0.9g of table salt were added, repectively.
-They were then innoculated with one drop of rehydrated active yeast (0.500 g of dry yeast in a 15 mL YPD broth vial).
+To each vial, 0g, 0.225g, 0.45g, 0.675g and 0.9g of table salt were added, respectively.
+They were then inoculated with one drop of rehydrated active yeast (0.500 g of dry yeast in a 15 mL YPD broth vial).
 The _Temperature automation_ was set on _Thermostat_ at 32.5°C.

 ### Results